Boy, 14, released on bail after girl, 7, killed in motorcycle hit-and-run

 Detective Sergeant Paul Hughes, from the Serious Collision Investigation Unit, said: “Our work to establish the facts around this tragic incident is continuing.”

-The schoolgirl is believed to have been playing on her scooter yards from her home in Blakenall when she was struck in the crash.
+The schoolgirl is believed to have been playing on her scooter close to her home in Blakenall when she was struck.

-Her distraught father begged her to open her eyes as she lay dying, her heartbroken mother said.
+Her distraught father begged her to open her eyes as she lay dying, her mother Tsvetelina Selezneva said.

 She was airlifted to Birmingham Children’s Hospital with critical injuries but died later on Thursday evening.

-Katniss’ grief-stricken mother, Tsvetelina Selezneva, wrote that her soul was aching as she paid tribute to her “sweet treasure”.

-“God took her away too young and fragile,” Ms Selezneva wrote on Facebook.
+Ms Selezneva paid tribute to her daughter on Facebook: “God took her away too young and fragile.

 “I don’t have strength and I don’t want to say goodbye to you, my star.
 How to let you go, my heart is bleeding, my soul is aching.